zxing-js/library/readme.md

 ### Barcode generation

-To generate a QR Code SVG image include 'zxing.qrcodewriter.min.js' from `build-browser`.
+To generate a QR Code SVG image include 'zxing.qrcodewriter.min.js' from `build/vanillajs`.
 You will need to include an element where the SVG element will be appended:

 ```html
 <div id="result"></div>